radiantearth/stac-spec/collection-spec/collection-spec.md

 A STAC Collection is a JSON file ([RFC 8259](https://tools.ietf.org/html/rfc8259)), and thus should use the `[application/json](https://tools.ietf.org/html/rfc8259#section-11)` as the [Media Type](https://en.wikipedia.org/wiki/Media_type)
 (previously known as the MIME Type).
-STAC Collections are recommended to add the parameter `profile` with the value `stac-collections` to give a further hint to clients that they are dealing with a STAC Collections.
-The full media type is thus: `application/json; profile=stac-collection`.

 ## Standalone Collections